-Setting Your Posts
+Setting Your Posts in Concrete (Standard Posts)

 - Once your post holes are dug, you can begin placing the posts in concrete.
 Start by mixing your concrete up.
-We recommend following the manufacturer's mixing guidelines and NOT using the 'dry bag' method of placing dry concrete mix in the ground and pouring water on top. - You want to mix your concrete on the dry side.
-The concrete should roughly have the consistency of chunky peanut butter so that it will hold the post upright in the hole without additional support. - Once mixed, scoop a couple shovels' worth into the post hole filling it between 1/4 to 1/2 way up.
-Take one of your posts and push it into the concrete at the center of the post hole.
-Make sure the post is touching your string line (if utilized) or center it in the post hole.
+We recommend following the manufacturer's mixing guidelines and NOT using the 'dry bag' method of placing dry concrete mix in the ground and pouring water on top. - You want to mix your concrete so it has a thick consistency.
+The concrete should roughly have the consistency of chunky peanut butter so that it will hold the post upright in the hole without additional support. - Once mixed, scoop a couple shovels' worth into the post hole about 1/2 way up.
+Make sure the post is touching your string line or center it in the post hole. - Once you feel good about the post positioning, pour or shovel more concrete into the hole.
+Leave roughly to 2-3 inches from the top of the hole to the concrete.
+This will allow you to later cover the concrete footing with dirt and allow grass to grow around the post. - Using your level, ensure the post is still plumb on all faces.
+The post should be able to stand on its own in the concrete if it was mixed to the correct consistency - As you set the posts be sure to measure between them to double-check your spacing.
+Unlike before with the 'on-center' measurement for posts, we now want the ACTUAL gate spacing (with hardware included) between posts.